 IPE Global is providing Technical Assistance to Government of Bihar (GoB) to (a) improve investment climate for private sector growth (b) boost revenue collection, and strengthen public financial management to make development more effective and (c) revamp technical education in the state create jobs, particularly for women, SCs and minorities.

 Our technical assistance is helping GoB to design and implement reforms to trigger private investment; strengthen the MSME sector; and boost employment opportunities in the state.
 Further, we are working to support different departments of Bihar Government to improve resource utilisation, targeting, monitoring, and evidence based planning for the development of women, SCs and Minorities in the state.

 OMEGA intends to improve Government of Odisha's (GoO's) functioning on its schemes and programmes; help in promotion and facilitation of investments in the state, and build capacity for revenue mobilisation and expenditure management.
-We have been providing design, implementation & programme management support to OMEGA since the year 2010 through to 2017.
-We are assisting Government of Odisha (GoO) and its various departments namely Departments of Finance (DoF); Planning and Coordination (DoPC); Industries (DoI); Panchayati Raj (DoPR); and Food Supplies and Consumer Welfare (DoFS&CW) to enhance private sector investments in industries and infrastructure with environmental and social safeguards; enhance capacity to mobilise revenue and manage expenditure; and improve implementation and delivery of selected poverty alleviation programmes that enhance access to employment and food, and build climate resilience.
+IPE Global has been providing design, implementation & program management support to OMEGA since the year 2010 through to 2017.
+We are assisting Government of Odisha (GoO) and its various departments namely Departments of Finance (DoF); Planning and Coordination (DoPC); Industries (Dol); Panchayati Raj (DoPR); and Food Supplies and Consumer Welfare (DoFS&CW) to enhance private sector investments in industries and infrastructure with environmental and social safeguards; enhance capacity to mobilise revenue and manage expenditure; and improve implementation and delivery of selected poverty alleviation programmes that enhance access to employment and food, and build climate resilience.
 We are supporting analysis of key constraints, and improving government systems and capacities so that all available resources can be used most effectively.